binaryphile/Toast/README.md

 However I was already used to Skeleton and liked it's features and nomenclature.
-Toast was a bit too simple since it didn't support 16 columns nor nested columns.
+Toast was a bit too simple since it didn't support 16 columns, offsets nor nested columns.

 The result is a grid system which is:

-- fluid - based on percentages not pixels (unlike Skeleton)
+- fluid - based on percentages not pixels, unlike Skeleton
-- responsive - using Toast's simple responsiveness model since the need for Skeleton's more complex model is ameliorated by the fluidity
+- responsive - using Toast's simple responsiveness model -
+the need for Skeleton's more complex model is ameliorated by the fluidity
 - 16-column - using Skeleton's column naming and based on 960px width by
 default (can be changed by editing the CSS)
+- offsetable - supports offsetting by columns a la Skeleton - this conflicts with Toast's box-sizing which has been removed
-- supports a single level of nested columns - no nested-nested columns
+- nestable - supports a single level of nested columns - no nested-nested columns
 - does not support plurilization of one column ("one columns" is invalid)